Category Archives: Württemberg Royals

 by Scott Mehl © Unofficial Royalty 2017

-King Wilhelm I of Württemberg reigned from 1816 until his death in 1864.
-He was born Friedrich Wilhelm Karl (known as Fritz) on September 27, 1781, in Lüben, Kingdom of Prussia, now Lubin, Poland, to the future King Friedrich I of Württemberg and Augusta of Brunswick-Wolfenbüttel.
+King Wilhelm I of Württemberg reigned from 1816 until he died in 1864.
+He was born Friedrich Wilhelm Karl (known as Fritz) on September 27, 1781, in Lüben, Kingdom of Prussia, now Lubin, Poland, to the future King Friedrich I of Württemberg and his wife Augusta of Brunswick-Wolfenbüttel.
 He had three siblings:

-Fritz returned to Württemberg in 1805, and although his father did not include him in the affairs of state, he did set up his own court.
-The following year, Württemberg became a Kingdom was soon defeated after joining the coalition against Napoléon.
-The French Emperor, wanting to establish close dynastic ties to Württemberg, arranged for the marriage of his brother, Jérôme, to Fritz’s sister Catherina.
+Fritz returned to Württemberg in 1805, and although his father did not include him in the affairs of state, he set up his own court.
+The following year, Württemberg became a Kingdom but was soon defeated after joining the coalition against Napoléon.
+The French Emperor, wanting to establish close dynastic ties to Württemberg, arranged for the marriage of his brother Jérôme, to Fritz’s sister Catherina.

 Princess Karoline Auguste of Bavaria. source: Wikipedia

-In order to avoid being forced into a marriage by Napoleon, Fritz quickly began negotiations to marry Princess Karoline Auguste of Bavaria.
-She was the daughter of King Maximilian I Joseph of Bavaria and Augusta Wilhelmina of Hesse-Darmstadt.
-The couple was married in Munich, Kingdom of Bavaria, now in the German state of Bavaria, on June 8, 1808, but Fritz really had no interest in his wife, and they had no children.
-His marriage would be relatively short-lived.
-Soon after his marriage, Fritz met his brother-in-law Jérôme’s former mistress, Blanche La Flèche, and began an affair that would continue for much of the rest of his life.
-But along with this affair, Fritz also fell in love with someone else.
+To avoid being forced into a marriage by Napoleon, Fritz quickly negotiated to marry Princess Karoline Auguste of Bavaria., the daughter of King Maximilian I Joseph of Bavaria and Augusta Wilhelmina of Hesse-Darmstadt.
+The couple was married in Munich, Kingdom of Bavaria, now in the German state of Bavaria, on June 8, 1808.
+Fritz had no interest in his wife, they had no children, and his marriage would be relatively short-lived.
+Soon after his marriage, Fritz met his brother-in-law Jérôme’s former mistress Blanche La Flèche, and began an affair that would continue for much of his life.
+However, Fritz also fell in love with someone else.

 Grand Duchess Ekaterina Pavlovna. source: Wikipedia

-While in London in 1814, Fritz met and fell in love with his first cousin, Grand Duchess Ekaterina Pavlovna of Russia.
+While in London in 1814, Fritz met and fell in love with his first cousin Grand Duchess Ekaterina Pavlovna of Russia.
 Ekaterina was the daughter of Paul I, Emperor of All Russia and his second wife Princess Sophie Dorothea of Württemberg, and was the widow of Duke Georg of Oldenburg.
 With Napoleon no longer in power, Fritz quickly sought a divorce from Karoline Auguste.
 After she quickly agreed, and with the consent of both of their fathers, a divorce was granted in August 1814.
-However, it would be January 1816 before the Pope would issue an annulment.
-Later that year, Karoline Auguste married Emperor Franz I of Austria, as his fourth wife.
+However, the Pope did not issue an annulment until January 1816.
+Later that year, Fritz’s first wife Karoline Auguste married Emperor Franz I of Austria, as his fourth wife.

 Twelve days after the annulment was granted, Fritz married Ekaterina in St. Petersburg on January 24, 1816.
 During their short marriage, the couple had two daughters: